privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

          * Optional.
 Default: true.
          */
         'sslVerifyPeer'     => 'true',

         /**
+         * Choose one of the authentication flows:
+         * 'default' - Default authentication flow.
+         * 'triggerChallenge' - On the first step, the login mask will contain only username field.
+This flow triggers
+         * challenges prior to the login using the configured service account (required).
+         * Required.
+         */
+        'authenticationFlow'      => 'default',

+        /**
          * Here you need to enter the username of your service account from privacyIDEA server.
          * Needed if 'doTriggerChallenge' => 'true'.